 for any $p>1$ and $q\in X.$ \end{theorem} Theorem 1.7 is exactly an extension of (\ref{1.11}) to an AH manifold.
 In the end, we give an estimate of the capacity of balls in a general AH manifold without any other curvature condition. i.e. \begin{theorem} Let $(X,g^+)$ be an $n+1-$ dimensional AH manifold of $C^2$ regularity, then for any $q\in X,p>1,$

 \end{theorem}

 The paper is organized as follows.
-In section 2, we firstly review the key steps in \cite{dutta2010rigidity} and \cite{li2017gap} proving lemma 1.1. and give an method to compute the function $\mathcal{A}$ in (\ref{2.4}).
+In section 2, we first review the key steps in \cite{dutta2010rigidity} and \cite{li2017gap} proving lemma 1.1. and give a method to compute the function $\mathcal{A}$ in (\ref{2.4}).
 Then with the help of triangle inequality, we show that $\ln\mathcal{A}$ is Lipschitz continuous.
 In order to prove theorem 1.3 (2), we introduce the concept of the relative volume function acting on a compact set in section 3.
-Then study the relationship between the two functions which we use to obtain the upper and lower estimate of $\delta.$ In the end, we offer a new proof of theorem 1.4.
+Then by studying the relationship between the two functions, we could obtain the upper and lower estimate of $\delta.$ In the end, we prove theorem 1.5.
 In section 4 we compute the relative volume functions on some AH manifolds.
 Firstly, we prove that $\mathcal{A} \equiv \omega_n$ on $n+1-$dimensional hyperbolic space.
-Afterwards we do some calculations on hyperbolic manifolds and get the expression of $\mathcal{A}.$ In special, the relative volume function $\mathcal{A}$ of hyperbolic manifolds $\mathcal{A}<\omega_n.$ And then a rigidity result is proved when the Ricci curvature is greater than or equal to $-n.$ We also prove that the relative volume functions $\mathcal{A}$ is not a constant function on hyperbolic manifold with small $\lambda$ and on Ads-Schwarzchild space when the mass is sufficiently small.
-In section 5 and 6, we prove theorem 1.7 and 1.8.
+Afterwards, we do some calculations on hyperbolic manifolds and get the expression of $\mathcal{A}.$ In particular, the relative volume function $\mathcal{A}$ of hyperbolic manifolds $\mathcal{A}<\omega_n.$ And then a rigidity result is proved when the Ricci curvature is greater than or equal to $-n.$ We also prove that the relative volume function $\mathcal{A}$ is not a constant function on hyperbolic manifolds with small $\lambda>0.$ In sections 5 and 6, we prove theorem 1.7 and 1.8.
 The main techniques are classic and are from Maz’ya's work.